 What happens if the injury is work-related?

-Most people with Carpal Tunnel Syndrome, can get relief of the tingling and numbness and restore wrist and hand function.
 As with most injuries, surgery is the last resort.
-Many doctors first prescribe rest, and then physical therapy before recommending a Carpal Tunnel Release.
+Many doctors first prescribe rest, and then physical therapy.
+The surgical option is a Carpal Tunnel Release.
 This surgery is done in the office, and involves snipping the ligament which crosses over the carpal tunnel.
 Typically there is 2 weeks off work and then some physical therapy.